dattasaurabh82/automato-website-fork/site/content/experiments/welcome.md

 width=6
 externalLink = "http://automato.farm"
 +++
-Yout favourite design collectivw has a new website
+Yout favourite design collection has a new website